tony-rise/DSA-Data-Analysis-Capstone-Project-Case-Two/README.md

 I strongly recommend that the company target "Corporate" and "Small Business" customers with high-margin products or volume-based deals.
 There is a high margin on bulk purchase from this segment.

+## Contributions

+- I suggest the company looks deeply into overspending on shipping without proportionate return on investment
+- Another contribution I made for the company was to suggest for them to focus on marketing executive furniture and printing equipment like the Global Troy chairs and HP LaserJet printers because of its high revenue yielding capabilities.